pgsandstrom/vscode-navigate-edit-history/README.md

-# Navigate Edits History - Bookmarks with Navigation Stack Workflow
+# Edit History Bookmarks

-## vscode-navigate-edit-history

-A Visual Studio Extension for quick searching and navigating edits/marks.
+A Visual Studio Extension for quick navigation of edits/marks.

 ## Features